-778. In order to address asymmetry in asset and liability measurement, and the resulting volatility in capital resources, an AOCI adjustment has been defined under GAAP Plus such that the net unrealised gain/loss associated with fixed income assets that meet certain criteria is reversed out of Tier 1 capital resources.
-The AOCI adjustment is applicable in two instances under GAAP Plus:
+786. In order to address asymmetry in asset and liability measurement, and the resulting volatility in capital resources, an AOCI adjustment has been defined under GAAP Plus such that the net unrealised gain/loss associated with fixed income assets that meet certain criteria is reversed out of Tier 1 capital resources.
+The AOCI adjustment is applicable in two instances under GAAP Plus after meeting all applicable criteria:

 - a.
-Where insurance liabilities are discounted using an asset book yield and debt security investments backing those liabilities are reported at fair value but are expected to be held to maturity.
-Liabilities discounted using an asset book yield include life liabilities under Japanese GAAP Plus and FAS 97/FAS 120 liabilities under US GAAP/SAP Plus. - b.
-Where insurance liabilities are undiscounted and fixed income investments backing those liabilities are reported at fair value but are expected to be held to maturity.
-Undiscounted liabilities include short duration non-life liabilities under US GAAP Plus. - 779.
-Additional specific criteria are as follows: - a.
-IAIGs applying the AOCI adjustment to assets backing life liabilities must meet all of the following operational criteria: - i.
-The IAIG maintains Asset/Liability Management Policies that provide for specific identification and duration matching of asset/liability portfolios; - ii.
-The IAIG maintains systems and processes to evaluate the effectiveness of duration matching including independent verification, regular tests and reporting to the Board of Directors; - iii.
+Where insurance liabilities are discounted using an asset book yield and debt security investments backing those liabilities are reported at fair value but are expected to be held to maturity. - b.
+Where insurance liabilities are undiscounted and fixed income investments backing those liabilities are reported at fair value but are expected to be held to maturity. - 787.
+Additional specific criteria ('AOCI Adjustment Operational Criteria') are as follows: - a.
+IAIGs applying the AOCI adjustment to assets backing life liabilities, as specified in paragraph 786 a. must meet all of the following operational criteria: - i.
+The IAIG maintains asset/liability management policies that provide for specific identification and duration matching of asset/liability portfolios; - The IAIG maintains systems and processes to evaluate the effectiveness of duration matching including independent verification, regular tests and reporting to the Board of Directors; - iii.
 Evaluation of the effectiveness of duration matching should include the following test which must be met in order for assets to be included in the AOCI adjustment:

-$0.8 \le \frac{D(L)}{D(A)} \le 1.25$ where D is duration; and
+$$0.8 \le \frac{D(L)}{D(A)} \le 1.25$$ where D is duration; and

 - iv.
 Assets backing life liabilities are specifically identified in segregated portfolios for the purpose of asset/liability matching and can be distinguished by product/accounting method.
 This allows IAIGs to segregate assets backing liabilities discounted using market curves versus book yield. - b.
-IAIGs applying the AOCI adjustment to assets backing undiscounted non-life liabilities must meet the following criteria: - i.
-90% or greater of the investment portfolio backing non-life liabilities is shown to be held to maturity averaged over the last 5 years (ie, turnover ratio of less than 10% per year, on average); - ii.
-Assets are greater than 115% of the non-life liabilities as reported on the GAAP Plus Balance Sheet on the reporting date; and
+Where non-life insurance liabilities are discounted, as specified in paragraph 786 b., IAIGs must meet the following criteria: - 90% or greater of the investment portfolio backing non-life liabilities is shown to be held to maturity averaged over the last 5 years (ie, turnover ratio of less than 10% per year, on average); - ii.
+Assets are greater than 115% of the non-life liabilities as reported on the GAAP Plus Balance Sheet on the reporting date; and - iii.
+Assets backing non-life liabilities are operationally segregated and can be identified separately from assets backing life liabilities.